 This module aims to provide an understanding of the structure and function of key physiological systems of the human body.
 Human physiology is the study of how our body works in an integrated way.
 A central principle of human physiology is homeostasis, the maintenance of a relatively stable internal environment.
 Failure to maintain homeostasis disrupts normal function that may lead to disease (or pathophysiology).
 Students will be taught the key concepts of homeostasis in the physiological systems of the body, enabling the student to understand the consequences of pathophysiology to human health.
-Students will gain practical experience in assessing respiration and cardiac function during two separate laboratory based exercises
+Students will gain practical experience in assessing physiological function during two laboratory based exercises.

 This module aims to provide students with further understanding of human physiology through studies on systems physiology including the endocrine, renal, blood, digestive/metabolism and reproductive system.
 The module will equally describe how malfunction of physiological systems gives rise to disease, using specific examples to enable students to appreciate the relationship between physiology/anatomy and medicine.
 Fundamental principles of physiology will be illustrated with appropriate clinical examples and during practical assignments.